Skip to main content

 Did you know?

-Lemon balm has moderate clinical evidence for stress, anxiety, and sleep support.
+Lemon balm has demonstrated moderate clinical support for its effects on stress, anxiety, sleep, and certain cardiometabolic parameters.

 Forms of Lemon Balm